tmaguire/GeoScout/src/docs/about.md

 Anyone is welcome to take part, it's not just for Scouts or young people.
 Adult supervision may be needed dependant on the age of the young person and parental/guardian discretion should be used.

 The background behind Geocaching is to find (using GPS) small hidden items in the urban or rural environment hidden by a Geocacher.
 We have simplified this for this summer activity to ensure it's available to all.
-The only equipment required to take part is the use of a smartphone or tablet with a 4G data connection.
+The only equipment required to take part is the use of a smartphone or tablet with a mobile data connection.

 There is no need to sign up or log in with personal information.
 We use the information provided by your device to generate a secure token to validate access to an account.
 This account is used to keep track of your <a href="foundCaches" data-navigo="true">found caches</a> and see your position on the <a href="leaderboard" data-navigo="true">leaderboard</a>.